numbats/learnr/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 1: Getting started with R & RStudio IDE'
 description: This chapter will teach you about many cool things about R and RStuduo and help you get start with RStudio.
 next: /chapter2